Hosting & Security

 Europe (Frankfurt) Region

 Our fully managed networks include multiple web, database, mail, and load balancing servers.
 We’re generally able to add, replace, and do maintenance on hardware without impacting performance or needing scheduled downtime.

 We only host WordPress Multisite, and fine-tuned to support it, including Apache web servers with PHP, NGINX for load balancing, and MYSQL databases.

 We use Docker containers with Ansible to isolate each WordPress install from each other, while still allowing each site to benefit from the scalability that comes with our infrastructure.
+Customers that have the need can include fully dedicated private cloud cluster for additional costs.
 Customer code base is separated in unique Bitbucket repositories.

 Cache and Traffic Spikes